 February is tough!
 The excitement of Christmas and the New Year has subsided and we are still left with the blistering cold weather.
 As February begins, we all need a fresh list of ideas for things to do with our little ones!
-There are many activities and projects you can plan inside with your toddler.
-But sometimes you just need to get out of the house on some toddler outings to beat winter cabin fever.
+There are many toddler activities and projects you can plan inside, but sometimes you just need to get out of the house on some toddler outings to beat winter cabin fever.

 Many mornings I look at all the coats, hats, gloves, scarves and diaper bags and I seriously think about not going anywhere.
 (Can I just make a side note how incredibly evil it is that you have to take their coats off to put them in carseats and then put them back on!
 Like it’s not hard enough already to be a parent and get out of the house in the winter…but I digress).

 When we do get out and do an activity, we ALL feel so much better, myself included.
 I can see Ellis looking at EVERYTHING- smiling and laughing at all of the scenery, making connections from all of the new things.
 Miles practices socializing, sharing or lack thereof and learning to follow directions and sit still during the art classes.
 I can potentially have an adult conversation or help them learn something new.
 The benefits are sooo worth it!

 Most people that know me, know that I love to research.
 I’ve always planned vacations, researching the best things to do and places to stay.
 So I started to research what our options were so that we could make it part of our routine.
 For us, morning outings work best and we get out of the house at least 3 days of the week.
 The other two days I use that time to catch up with housework.
 (Or we make orange slime so I can avoid cleaning!
 Lol) During the summer we made a super fun bucket list to take advantage of all the events and pool time we can manage!